How to build a marketplace app

 • Ability to filter search by availability

-The marketplace with the best-quality supply is the marketplace that wins over the customers.
-To make your marketplace defensible against competitors, give your sellers powerful features to manage their offering.
+The marketplace with the best-quality supply is the marketplace that wins customers.
+To make your marketplace defensible against competitors, give your sellers powerful features to manage their offerings.

 Admin features